fathomlabs/awesome-open-science/README.md

 - [World Brain](https://worldbrain.io/) - create, search, and share your personal web of knowledge.
 - [SciHub](https://sci-hub.cc/) - the first website in the world to provide mass and public access to research papers.
-- [Quickscrape](https://github.com/ContentMine/quickscrape) - a simple command-line tool for powerful, modern website scraping.
+- [ScienceFair](http://sciencefair-app.com/) - open source, p2p desktop science library.
 - [Getpapers](https://github.com/ContentMine/getpapers) - get metadata, fulltexts or fulltext URLs of papers matching a search query.
 - [Open Retractions](http://openretractions.com/) - check for retraction notices of any journal article.
 - [Authorea](https://www.authorea.com/) - write, cite, collaborate, host data, and publish all in one place.